ContainmentCreations/CenozoicKingdom/README.md

 A Minecraft 1.18.2 Fabric mod that brings ancient creatures back to life!
 BTW my first mod ever, so I am excited and pleased to say that this mod is Open-Source

-**Disclaimer**: All assets are placeholders and will be changed in future, this very early pre-alpha 0.0.1 version is only to demonstrate ideas for mod
+**Disclaimer**: Some assets are placeholders, some assets are missing but will be definetely changed in future, this very early pre-alpha 0.0.1 version is only to demonstrate ideas for mod

 ## 📦 What is Cenozoic Kingdom?